eriocnemis/m2.RegionKit/README.md

 [Region Admin Ui](https://github.com/eriocnemis/m2.RegionAdminUi) - The module provides UI for Admin Panel of regions manage as well as bulk operations.

 [Region](https://github.com/eriocnemis/m2.Region) - The module is the core of a kit of extensions for regions manage.
-The module provides basic functionality of regions manage as well as bulk operations.
+The module provides basic functionality of regions manage.

 ## Compatibility